Learning Decomposed Representation for Counterfactual Inference: Introduction

-Without the prior knowledge of confounding factors, previous methods, such as propensity score-based methods \cite{austin2011introduction,bang2005doubly,rosenbaum1983central} and variables balancing methods \cite{athey2018approximate,zubizarreta2015stable,hainmueller2012entropy}, eliminated the confounding bias by treating all observed variables as confounders for balancing.
-However, back-door criteria \cite{pearl2009causality} demonstrated that the controlling of the confounding factor is sufficient for removing that bias.
-Recently, Kuang et.al \cite{kuang2017treatment} proposed a data-driven variable decomposition method for separating confounding and adjustment factors, while ignoring the decomposition of instrumental factor, which led to entanglement between instrumental and confounding factors. \cite{hassanpour2020learning} proposed a disentangled representation learning framework, which separated the observed variables into three sets $\{I,C,A\}$ as shown in Figure \ref{fig:causal}.
-However, their algorithm cannot guarantee the separation between the instrumental and the confounding factors (discussed in detail in Section 3.2).
-Moreover, \cite{vanderweele2019principles} showed that balancing the instrumental factor would generate additional bias for treatment effect estimation.
-In summary, precise identification of the three factors is vital for confounder balancing and treatment effect estimation in observational studies.
+Recently, \cite{kuang2017treatment} proposed a data-driven variable decomposition method to separate adjustment variables from all observed pre-treatment variables and achieved lower variance on treatment effect estimation.
+Nevertheless, it ignored the decomposition of instrumental factor, which led to entanglement between instrumental and confounding factors.
+Moreover, it only focused on the settings with linear assumptions. \cite{hassanpour2020learning} proposed to roughly separate the pre-treatment variables into three sets $\{I,C,A\}$ with a disentangled representations learning framework (like Figure \ref{fig:causal}).
+However, it could not guarantee the separation between the instrumental and the confounding factors (discussed in detail in the following section), leading to the entanglement among those three factors.
+Hence, precisely decomposing the instrumental, confounding and adjustment factors for confounder balancing and treatment effect estimation is still an open problem in observational studies.